 Bedtime is suddenly a battle.Meals feel chaotic.Meltdowns seem to come out of nowhere.
 If your toddler feels “off” after the holidays, you’re not imagining it, and you’re not doing anything wrong.
 The break from routine, extra stimulation, travel, and social time can be a lot for young children to process.
 Many toddlers rely on predictability...

 The holidays are meant to be joyful, but they can feel surprisingly hard.
-If your child is suddenly: Your child isn’t misbehaving.
+If your child is suddenly: More emotional or irritable Struggling with sleep Having more meltdowns Withdrawing or seeming “off” Your child isn’t misbehaving.
 Young children experience stress just like adults do.
-The difference is they don’t yet have the words or coping tools to explain how they’re feeling.
-Instead, stress shows up through behavior.
-Why the...
+The difference is they don’t yet have the words or coping...

 Risky play – think climbing high, fast movements, and exhilarating challenges – is more than just fun; it’s a vital part of childhood development.
 It helps children learn, grow, and build well-being.
 However, for children with disabilities, opportunities for this beneficial type of play are often limited.
 A new study, “Expectations and Assumptions: Examining the...